-Some of us are voluntary lonely soldiers when it comes to exercise and fitness.
-In all the years I’ve run I’ve only gone out once with someone else.
-I don’t consider myself overtly social and running is one way that I reset a little bit and let the dross of daily living wash down the road behind me.
-I guess I prefer to do this by myself.
-I have no real beef about running with someone else but neither do I have any real desire to do so.
+Some of us are lonely soldiers when it comes to exercise and fitness.
+In all the years I’ve run, I’ve only gone out once with someone else.
+For me running is a way to reset a little bit and let the dross of daily living wash down the road behind me.
+I prefer to do this by myself.
+I have no beef about running with someone else but neither do I have any real desire to do so.
 Now my wife?
 Exercise for her should be a group affair.
 Preferably with catered dessert and aperitifs.
 If there are other people involved then it’s a go.
 If not.
 Ugh.
 Not her cup of tea.

 Here are 10 reasons why you should run a 5K in a local race no matter your level of fitness:

 - It gives you a tangible and reachable goal.

 There will come a time when you enjoy your work outs.
 You will look forward to running.
 You will schedule your day around yoga.
 You might even pass up a date because it’s leg night at the gym.
 It took me about a year to come to that place.
 Until then?
 Well, it can be a bit of a grind.
 One way to get through the it’s-not-really-that-fun phase is to set small and easily achievable goals and this one is perfect.
 It’s easy, requires a minimum amount of training or equipment, provides a real benefit, and can be lots of fun.

 - You’ll see that there is nothing to be intimidated about.